Authentication

 Authorization: Bearer <api_key>

-Use the same header for Data Management endpoints such as /v2/public/companies and Data APIs such as /v2/enrich, /v2/prospect/companies, and /v2/score.
+Use the same header for Object API endpoints such as /v2/public/companies and /v2/public/orders, AI API endpoints such as /v2/enrich and /v2/score, and Data API endpoints such as /v2/prospect/companies.

 Permissions